MohammadAnas5/Swiggy-Case-Study/README.md

 # Swiggy Data Analysis
+## Business Request & User Stories
+The business request for this data analyst project was an executive sales report for sales managers.
+Based on the request that was made from the business we following user stories were defined to fulfill delivery and ensure that acceptance criteria’s were maintained throughout the project.
+--- sfsdscsc
 ## Data Collection and Generation
-## Data Cleaning and Exploration in pandas
+## Data Cleaning and Exploration (Python pandas)
-## Advance Data Exploration in sql
+## Advance Data Exploration (SQL)
 1. Find customers who have never ordered
 2. Average Price/dish
 3. Find top restautant in terms of number of orders for Ra given month